F.I.S.T. (film): Positive reviews

-F.I.S.T. received generally positive reviews from film critics.
-Vincent Canby of The New York Times gave the film three-and-a-half stars out of five, stating "F.I.S.T. is a big movie that benefits from the accumulating of small, ordinary detail than from any particular wit or inspiration of vision."
 Another positive review came from TV Guide, which gave the film three stars out of four.
 They praised Stallone's script and acting, saying that "Stallone likes to depart himself from his muscles, it usually doesn't work.
 But, with F.I.S.T. it works well as he cares more about the character than anything else, something we'd like to see more of."